xpdAcq/PDFstream/_sources/usage/cli.rst.txt

     pdfgetx3 --help

-The `pdfstream` also provides a simple interface.
+The `PDFstream` also provides a simple interface.
 Run the command for help::

     pdfstream transform -- --help